ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa4.md

 Teknisen velan takana voi siis olla monenlaisia syitä, esim. holtittomuus, osaamattomuus, tietämättömyys tai tarkoituksella tehty päätös

 Kaikki tekninen velka ei ole samanlaista, Martin Fowler jaottelee teknisen velan neljään eri luokkaan:
-Reckless and deliberate: ”we do not have time for design” Reckless and inadverent: ”what is layering”?
+Reckless and deliberate: "we do not have time for design" Reckless and inadverent: "what is layering"?
-Prudent and inadverent: ”now we know how we should have done it” Prudent and deliberate: ”we must ship now and will deal with consequences” http://martinfowler.com/bliki/TechnicalDebtQuadrant.html
+Prudent and inadverent: "now we know how we should have done it" Prudent and deliberate: "we must ship now and will deal with consequences" http://martinfowler.com/bliki/TechnicalDebtQuadrant.html

 Koodi haisee: merkki huonosta suunnittelusta Seuraavassa alan ehdoton asiantuntija Martin Fowler selittää mistä on